Don’t get sidetracked ∙

 The Father uses distractions to urge us into a deeper relationship with Him.

-To avoid being sidetracked, developing the skill of focused concentration should be a top priority.
+To avoid being sidetracked, it is important to develop the skill of focused concentration.
+It should be a top priority.
 Staying on task requires discipline and practice.
 Learning to focus and stay focused is a science and art that can be learned.
 How can we diminish getting sidetracked?
 By learning to deal with distractions effectively.
 This often leads to improved focus and increased effectiveness.
 Some suggestions: